tylerthecoder/TylerCraft/DEVLOG.md

 I broke up the game updating code into a bunch of functions that I can run seperately and that is nice.

+Next I want to work on setting the options for the game when you start it.

+I think I can make it so options can be changed at run time.

 # 06_02_25

 I got the server working again.
 I want to fix chunk loading now, the chunks around me load in such a strange way, I can walk up to chunks and not have them load and I don't know why.